-Stephen Alter is the author of eighteen books of fiction and non-fiction.
+Stephen Alter is the author of twenty books of fiction and non-fiction.
 He was born in Mussoorie, Uttarakhand, India and much of his writing focuses on the Himalayan region, where he continues to live and work.

-40 years ago, in October 1976, Khushwant Singh, the legendary editor of the Illustrated Weekly of India accepted my first short story, “Fascination.”
+Almost forty-five years ago, in October 1976, Khushwant Singh, the legendary editor of the Illustrated Weekly of India accepted my first short story, “Fascination.”
 It was published with illustrations by Mario Miranda.
 In October 2016, I was delighted to attend the 5th Khushwant Singh Literary Festival in Kasauli.